 It Takes Creativity and Courage With a Wink

 Local customisation is about implementing creative ideas instead of sticking stubbornly to uniform global brand presence.
 It’s also about having the courage to play locally with your own brand.
 Customers are looking for surprises, inspiration and famous labels that make them unique among their peers at the same time.
 Last but not least, it’s also about a good portion of humor and a certain self-irony that makes brands likeable to customers.
 Vivienne Westwood and Jean-Paul Gaultier, Walter van Beirendonck, even Louis Vuitton have done it.
 Or look at this hoodie I found in a store a few years ago: it’s print reads ‘Betty Ford Clinic – Beverly Hills, California, USA’ and I bought it right away.
 But that’s a different story.

 About the Author:

 Alexander has worked as a buyer for men’s fashion, in retail management and as a consultant for store branding.
 He currently runs a variety of museum shops and has learned that quaintness is key in lifestyle retail.
-You can get in touch with him via e-mail and read more of his posts here.
+You can get in touch with him via LinkedIn and read more of his posts here.